epfl-lasa/kuka-lpvds-tasks/README.md

 $ roslaunch lwr_simple_example real.launch
 $ roslaunch lwr_fri lwr_fri_console.launch
 ```
+and for the **3.
+Task Planning Node** you should either set ``sim:=false`` or not set at all, as it is the default.

-and additionally you should bring up the gripper grasp-interface:
+Additionally you should bring up the gripper grasp-interface:
 ```
 $ roslaunch grasp_interface rs_gripper.launch
 ```